DineshSolanki/FoliCon-docs/docs/topics/Settings.md

 With the help of Subfolder processing, one can scan for media within nested directories.
-Suppose your directory structure looks like this: `Movies\The Dark Knight\`, `Movies\Action\John Wick\`, FoliCon would first check all media files within the John Wick subdirectory, then it will move up hierarchy and explore Action subdirectory and finally Movies directory.
+Suppose your directory structure looks like this: `Movies\The Dark Knight\`, `Movies\Action\John Wick\`, FoliCon would first check all media files within the Movies directory, then it will move down hierarchy and explore the Action subdirectory and finally John Wick subdirectory.

 This can prove to be quite convenient for handling collections or series.
-Please note that this is currently only available in Poster mode.

 To learn more, visit [Subfolder processing](Subfolder-processing.md).